siqi-wang915/siqi-wang915.github.io/_pages/about.md

 # 🔥 News
 - *Jun.
 2025*: &nbsp;🎉🎉 I receive my master's degree from School of Aerospace Engineering, Xiamen University!
 - *Jun.
-2025*: &nbsp;🎉🎉 My friend Xiaodong Zhang complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
+2025*: &nbsp;🎉🎉 My friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
 - *May 2025*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
 - *May 2025*: &nbsp;🎉🎉 I complete the paper about triply periodic minimal surface structure (TPMS) modeling method!
 - *Apr.
 2025*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
 - *Apr.
-2025*: &nbsp;🎉🎉 The paper about high-cycle fatigue life prediction from my friend Xiaodong Zhang is accepted by Reliability Engineering & System Safety!
+2025*: &nbsp;🎉🎉 The paper about high-cycle fatigue life prediction from my friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> is accepted by Reliability Engineering & System Safety!
 - *Apr.
 2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
 - *Mar.
 2025*: &nbsp;🎉🎉 The paper about triply periodic minimal surface structure (TPMS) and bird strike is accepted by Aerospace science and technology!